-In the introduction, we will denote by capital letters (A, B, C, et cetera) what we view to be the central results.
+In the introduction, we will denote by capital letters (A, B, C, et cetera) what we view to be the central results .

 To begin, we informally state a result that we make formal in Theorem~\ref{theorem. localization}.
-It guarantees that certain invariants known only to be sensitive to the {\em set} of {\em strict} embeddings can in fact be made sensitive to the space of stable, not-necessarily-strict embeddings.
+It guarantees that certain invariants known only to be sensitive to the {\em set} of strict embeddings can in fact be made sensitive to the {\em space} of stable, not-necessarily-strict embeddings.

-\begin{theorem} Let $\WW$ be an invariant of Liouville sectors satisfying the following: \enum \item ($\WW$ is functorial with respect to strict inclusions.)
-To any {\em strict} sectorial embedding $f: M \to N$, one can functorially assign a pushforward map $f_*: \WW(M) \to \WW(N)$. \item ($\WW$ inverts equivalences.)
-If $f: M \to N$ is a strict sectorial embedding that happens to be an equivalence of Liouville sectors, then the induced map $f_*$ is an equivalence, \enumd and equipped with
+\begin{theorem} Let $\WW$ be an invariant of Liouville sectors taking values in an $\infty$-category admitting filtered colimits and assume the following: \enum[(a)] \item ($\WW$ is functorial with respect to strict inclusions.)
+To any {\em strict} sectorial embedding $f: M \to N$, one can functorially assign a pushforward map $f_*: \WW(M) \to \WW(N)$.